sharathppss/query_engine-FOL/search_algo/ReadMe.txt

-Implementation of of BFS,DFS, and UCS search algorithm.
+Implementation of BFS,DFS, and UCS search algorithms.
 Accept input file and produces output in text file.